 Talley Student Union is one of NC State’s campus buildings certified for high performance and sustainability.

 Gross Square Footage: 283,000

 Date of Completion: December 2014

-Purpose of Project: Renovation and addition to the existing Talley Student Center for more space, capabilities, indoor air quality and energy efficiency.
+Purpose of Project: The renovation and addition to the existing Talley Student Union extended space, capabilities, indoor air quality and energy efficiency.

-Sustainability Strategy: In contrast to the existing building, the new student center design is very open, utilizing a sophisticated building envelop that allows generous amounts of daylight in while maintaining high standards for energy conservation.
-The new design keeps the existing structure and maintains open space.
+The new student center utilizes a sophisticated building envelope that allows in generous amounts of daylight while maintaining high energy efficiency.
+The new design takes advantage of the existing structure and maintains open space.
 Input from students was solicited during a design charette and viable ideas were incorporated into the building design.

-- Native plants will be used for landscaping further reducing the need for irrigation but also reestablishing habitat for wildlife.
+- Native landscaping plants further reducing the need for irrigation while reestablishing habitat for wildlife.

 - A wide array of exterior and interior environmentally responsible materials have been utilized and many are made from high concentrations of recycled content.

-- The new Talley Student Center is part of the campus transit system.
-Public and campus transit are located strategically to reduce the amount of automotive use and carbon footprint of its users.
+- The new Talley Student Union is part of the campus transit system.
+Public and campus transit are located strategically to reduce the amount of automotive use.